I shifted my focus to building systems and daily practices instead of setting achievement-based goals.

 You can determine your caffeine sensitivity by taking a DNA test (23andMe or similar ones).

-You should also know that the caffeine molecule is similar in shape to the adenosine molecule, which is a neurotransmitter.
+You should also know that the caffeine molecule is similar in shape to the adenosine molecule, a neurotransmitter.
 It plays a significant role in the sleep-wake cycle.
 When adenosine binds to enough receptors, it signals the brain that it is time for rest.
 Caffeine doesn’t replace the need for sleep but masks tiredness since adenosine can no longer do what it is intended to do.

 The average half-life of caffeine in healthy adults is 4-6 hours, so if you go to sleep at 10 pm, a general rule of thumb is to avoid caffeine consumption after 12 pm.

 6. Exercise any time during the day but at least a few hours before bed.

 I’ve found that any type of high-intensity exercise, especially running, during the day does wonders for my HRV.
 Although, you should avoid very late high-intensity exercise because it’s perceived by the body as a form of stress and stimulates the release of cortisol (also known as the stress hormone), and your body needs some time to return the cortisol level to normal.

 7. Read a fiction book before falling asleep.

 Reading a fiction book in bed before sleep has become one of my favorite rituals.
-My thinking is that non-fiction business books before bed stimulate your thought process, and you are ending up dwelling on your day-time problems.
+I think that non-fiction business books before bed stimulate your thought process, and you end up dwelling on your daytime problems.
 In contrast, fiction books invite you to a new world where you can actually “turn off,” stop thinking about what “you should’ve said or done,” and easily fall asleep.
 Bonus points if it’s a physical copy so that you wouldn’t stare at a screen.

 8. Meditate before going to bed.

 I meditate with Headspace for 20 minutes before going to bed.
 I’ve been doing that for so long that Andy Puddicombe’s (founder of the app) voice now works as a trigger for my brain to wind down and get ready to sleep.

-9. Chamomile tea with honey and apple cider vinegar.
+9. Drink chamomile tea with honey and apple cider vinegar.

 10. Take 200-400mg of magnesium 30 minutes before sleep.